-· Are in good medical health
+- Are in good medical health

-· Are at your ideal body weight
+- Are at your ideal body weight

-· Have a positive outlook and realistic expectations
+- Have a positive outlook and realistic expectations

-· Are finished with childbearing
+- Are finished with childbearing

 Following your surgery, gauze or bandages will be applied to your incisions.
 An elastic bandage or surgical bra will minimize swelling and support the breasts.
 A compression garment may also be used to control swelling in the abdomen, waist and buttock areas.

-Recovery time for a mommy makeover depends on what combination of procedures you’ve had done, but it’s safe to assume that you’ll need at least two weeks off work—up to six weeks, if your job is highly physical.
-Swelling will start to subside in two to three weeks, though you won’t see your full results for up to six months.
-Over time, the implants will settle, and the scar lines will improve, however, they will never disappear completely.
-There are trade-offs, but most women feel these scars are small compared to the large improvement in their self-confidence after surgery.
-Your results should last a decade or more, provided you maintain a healthy lifestyle and don’t gain a lot of weight.
+Recovery time for a mommy makeover depends on what combination of procedures you’ve had done, but you’ll probably need at least 2 weeks off work—up to 6 weeks if your job is highly physical.
+Swelling will start to subside in 2 to 3 weeks, though you won’t see your full results for up to 6 months.
+Over time, the implants will settle, usually taking 3 to 6 months to “drop and fluff.”

-Feel like a new person, wear that two-piece bathing suit again and regain your confidence.
-As with any surgery you are considering, make sure you consult with a specialty trained board-certified plastic surgeon.
+Feel like a new person, wear that two-piece bathing suit again, and regain your confidence.
+Your results should last 10 years or more, provided you maintain a healthy lifestyle and don’t gain a lot of weight.
+As with any surgery you are considering, make sure you consult with a board-certified plastic surgeon.